 '''

 (Instant Access Point)

 User: admin

-Password:

 '''

-If the login is successful, the privileged command mode is enabled and a command prompt is displayed.
+ode is enabled and a command prompt is displayed.
 For example:

 '''

 (Instant Access Point)#

 '''

 The privileged mode provides access to show, clear, ping, traceroute, and commit commands.
 The configuration commands are available in config mode.
 To move from privileged mode to the configuration mode, enter the following command at the command prompt: